-- A \$2,000 Allowance for each ear toward the purchase price of a hearing aid every 36 months when prescribed by a Plan Physician or by a Plan Provider who is an audiologist.
-We will cover hearing aids for both ears only if both aids are required to provide significant improvement that is not obtainable with only one hearing aid.
+• A \$2,000 Allowance for each ear toward the purchase price of a hearing aid every 36 months when prescribed by a Plan Physician or by a Plan Provider who is an audiologist.
+We will cover hearing aids (including, fitting, counseling, adjustment, cleaning, and inspection) for both ears only if both aids are required to provide significant improvement that is not obtainable with only one hearing aid.
 We will not provide the Allowance if we have provided an Allowance toward (or otherwise covered) a hearing aid within the previous 36 months.
 Also, the Allowance can only be used at the initial point of sale.
-If you do not use all of your Allowance at the initial point of sale, you cannot use it later - Consultations and exams to verify that the hearing aid conforms to the prescription: no charge - Consultations and exams for fitting, counseling, adjustment, cleaning, and inspection after the warranty is exhausted: no charge
+If you do not use all of your Allowance at the initial point of sale, you cannot use it later